ere6us/100-days-of-code/log.md

 Nothing new to learn.
 Attended an hour Sprinklr PPT.<br> Gave 2.5 hour coding contest.

 **Thoughts:** Had to learn Dijkstra today. <br>But can't delay more.
 This weekend is gonna be hardcore.

+### Day 22a: August 13, 2020

+**Today's Progress**:
+* Attended College lectures
+* Watched PPT sessions
+* Gave 95 minutes coding test
+* Confessed that I am a mediocre right now.
+Planned further steps to improvise the skills.
+* Attempted daily leetcode, but I had a poor aproach, so could not solve it.

+**Thoughts:** Honestly these are not real progress. <br> Gonna give 1hr specifically from tomorrow.